 The School of Social Welfare offers a master’s program of study in criminal justice.
 The program is designed to educate students for leadership positions in the field of criminal justice.
 The program also provides a strong foundation for students anticipating advanced study at the doctoral level.
 The curriculum is also designed to prepare Criminal Justice professionals to understand all aspects of criminal justice policy.
 Legal, organizational, political and behavioral frameworks are used to analyze the operation of the criminal justice system.
 Students are introduced to advanced knowledge on the nature and causes of crime, the justification and means of social control, the administration of the justice system, and the evaluation of criminal justice programs.

-An applicant must meet Graduate School requirements plus these program requirements to be considered for admission:
+An applicant must meet all Graduate School requirements plus these program-specific requirements to be considered for admission:

-- Undergraduate degree, from an accredited university, in criminal justice, a related social science or other relevant educational experience.
+- Undergraduate degree from an accredited university in criminal justice, a related social science, or other relevant educational background.

-- Two letters of recommendation from persons who are familiar with the applicant’s academic record.
+- Two letters of recommendation from persons who are familiar with the applicant’s academic record and suitability for graduate work.

 - It is recommended that applicants have completed a research methods course and a statistics course at the undergraduate level prior to beginning the program.

 Application must be made to the Graduate School.
-Applicants may be admitted to the program for Fall, Spring or Summer (note graduate course offerings may be limited in the summer session.)
-For further information regarding the application process, please contact the Criminal Justice Department office at (414) 229-2392.
+Applicants may be admitted to the program for Fall, Spring or Summer (note graduate course offerings are currently limited in the summer session).
+For further information regarding the application process, please contact the Criminal Justice & Criminology Department office at (414) 229-2392.

 Credits and Courses